Jenny-May Clarkson: Broadcasting

 Clarkson first joined TVNZ in 2005 as the netball commentator for the National Bank Cup on ONE Sport.
 In March of that year she was announced as the weekend sports presenter and sports producer during the weekdays.
 In 2006, she regained her role on ONE Sport and she rejoined the netball commentating team.
 In 2007, she played for the Auckland Diamonds netball team.
 She presented sport on TV One on Mondays and Tuesdays, and commentated some National Bank Cup games.
 She was a news presenter on TVNZ 7 before TVNZ dropped the station.

 Clarkson replaced Daniel Faitaua as the news presenter on Breakfast on TVNZ 1 in September 2019.
 In August 2020 she succeeded Hayley Holt as co-presenter, alongside John Campbell.

-In November 2025, it was announced that Clarkson would be leaving her role on Breakfast later that month.
+In November 2025, TVNZ announced that Clarkson would be leaving her role on Breakfast later that month after the company announced a “refresh”.
+On 21 November 2025, Clarkson co-hosted her final show.

 Controversy

 In April 2018 after the Silver Ferns failed to qualify for a medal at the Commonwealth Games, Clarkson's question about whether the team had pride in the black dress, asked of captain Katrina Rore, was criticised as being too harsh.